platformsh/platformsh-docs/docs/src/domains/troubleshoot.md

 highlight=false
 +++

-When using a CDN, there are several requirements for the completion of the [_Challenge_ step](https://letsencrypt.org/docs/challenge-types/):
+When you use a CDN, to ensure the [_Challenge_ step](https://letsencrypt.org/docs/challenge-types/) succeeds, check that:

-- Your domains and subdomains must point to your CDN.
+- Your domains and subdomains point to your CDN
-- The [`_acme-challenge.` subdomain](https://www.rfc-editor.org/rfc/rfc8555#section-8.4) (like in `_acme-challenge.example.com`) must point to your CDN.
+- The [`_acme-challenge.` subdomain](https://www.rfc-editor.org/rfc/rfc8555#section-8.4), as in `_acme-challenge.example.com`, points to your CDN
-- The [`/.well-known/` route](https://www.rfc-editor.org/rfc/rfc8555#section-8.3) (like in `https://www.example.com/.well-known/`) must be accessible (no redirects).
+- The [`/.well-known/` route](https://www.rfc-editor.org/rfc/rfc8555#section-8.3), as in `https://www.example.com/.well-known/`, are accessible with no redirects

-If the requirements aren't met, you get an error message similar to:
+If you don't follow those requirements, you get an error message similar to:

 ``` text
   W: Failed to verify the challenge at the gateway for the domain 'www.example.com'
   E: Error validating domain www.example.com: Couldn't complete challenge [HTTP01: The client lacks sufficient authorization]
 ```

-See how to setup your [CDN](../domains/cdn/_index.md).
+For more information, see how to [setup your CDN](../domains/cdn/_index.md).

 {{< /codetabs >}}